maebli/maebli.github.io/_posts/2021-02-17-raspberry-pi.markdown

 #### The Pi Side of Things

-Next up we need to connect to a Pi, ST-Link or a Segger.
+Next up we need to connect a debug probe either a Pi, [Segger](https://wiki.segger.com/Raspberry_Pi_Pico) or ST-Link (not sure if thats supported, will have to try it out).
 Lets start with the Pi and stay loyal to the eco system.
 The documentation has the following default pinout for the Pi when bitbanging the SWD interface using OpenOCD.

 | Raspberry Pi   |Raspberry Pi Pico |